MicrosoftDocs/memdocs/sccm/core/clients/manage/co-management-tutorial.md

    2. Select **Azure Resource Manager deployment**.

    3. **Sign in** to your Azure subscription.
-Configuration Manager fills in the remaining information based on the information you configured when you enabled Azure cloud services for Configuration Manager.
+Configuration Manager fills in additional information based on the information you configured when you enabled Azure cloud services for Configuration Manager.

    Select **Next** to continue.

 3. On the **Settings** page, set your **Region**.

-4. For **Resource Group**, create a new group with a friendly name that uses no spaces, like **CofigMgrCloudServices**.
-This creates that resource group in Azure.
-You can also use an existing resource group if you prefer.
+4. For **Resource Group**, use an existing resource group or create a new group with a friendly name that uses no spaces, like **CofigMgrCloudServices**.
+If you choose to create a new group, the group is added as a resource group in Azure.

-5. Unless you are ready to configure at scale, use one (1) for the number of **VM Instances**.
+5. Unless you're ready to configure at scale, use one (1) for the number of **VM Instances**.
 The number of VM Instances allows a single Cloud Management Gateway (CMG) Cloud service to scale out to support more client connections.
 After this service is created, you can use the Configuration Manager console to return and edit the number of VM instances you use.

-6. For *Certificate file*, browse to and select the file named **ConfigMgrCloudMGServer.pfx**.  this is the file that you exported after importing the CMG server authentication certificate.
-After you specify the password, the **Service name** and **Service FQDN** automatically fill-in on the Settings page of the Wizard, based on the details in the .pfx certificate file.
+6. For *Certificate file*, browse to and select the file named **ConfigMgrCloudMGServer.pfx**, which is the file you exported after importing the CMG server authentication certificate.
+After you specify the password, the **Service name** and **Service FQDN** are automatically filled in on the Settings page of the Wizard, based on the details in the .pfx certificate file.

 7. Enable the checkbox for **Verify Client Certificate Revocation**.